 The Company's sources of capital have primarily been borrowings from Ingram Industries.
 As of September 28, 1996, the Company had total debt outstanding of \$625.0 million, including \$479.7 million due to Ingram Industries.
 The Company has entered into the \$1 billion Credit Facility with NationsBank of Texas N.A. and The Bank of Nova Scotia, acting as Agents for a syndicate of lenders.
-The Credit Facility, which became effective immediately prior to the closing of the IPO, contains standard provisions for agreements of its type.
+The Credit Facility, which becomes effective immediately prior to the closing of this offering, contains standard provisions for agreements of its type.
 Under the Credit Facility, the Company can borrow up to \$750 million in foreign currencies through negotiated arrangements with individual lenders in the syndicate.
 The Company can use up to \$250 million of the Credit Facility for letters of credit.
 The Company will be required to comply with certain financial covenants, including minimum net worth, restrictions on funded debt, current ratio and interest coverage, which will be tested as of the end of each fiscal quarter.
 The Credit Facility also restricts the Company's ability to pay dividends.
 Borrowings will be subject to the satisfaction of customary conditions, including the absence of any material adverse change in the Company's business or financial condition.
-Concurrently with the Split-Off, the Company assumed Ingram Industries' accounts receivable securitization program in partial satisfaction of amounts due to Ingram Industries.
-The Company used borrowings under the Credit Facility to repay (i) the remaining intercompany indebtedness and (ii) outstanding revolving indebtedness related to amounts drawn by certain of the Company's subsidiaries, as participants in Ingram Industries' then existing unsecured credit facility, which terminated concurrently with the closing of the IPO.
+Concurrently with the Split-Off, the Company will assume Ingram Industries' accounts receivable securitization program in partial satisfaction of amounts due to Ingram Industries.
+The Company intends to use borrowings under the Credit Facility to repay (i) the remaining intercompany indebtedness and (ii) outstanding revolving indebtedness related to amounts drawn by certain of the Company's subsidiaries, as participants in Ingram Industries' existing unsecured credit facility, which will terminate concurrently with the closing of this offering.

-The net proceeds from the IPO were used to repay a portion of the borrowings under the Credit Facility.
-After giving effect to the foregoing transactions, including the application of the net proceeds from the IPO, borrowings under the Credit Facility would have been approximately \$17.9 million on a pro forma basis at September 28, 1996.
-After giving effect to the foregoing transactions and the application of the net proceeds from the IPO, the Company would have had available approximately \$982.1 million under the Credit Facility.
-The aggregate amount of long-term debt outstanding after the Split-Off, and before application of the proceeds from the IPO, was substantially similar to the long-term debt and debt due to Ingram Industries immediately prior to the Split-Off, except as adjusted for the accounts receivable securitization program assumed by the Company and the incurrence of an additional \$22.6 million of indebtedness including capital lease obligations in connection with the acquisition of lease agreements related to certain facilities currently utilized by the Company.
+The net proceeds from the Combined Offering will be used to repay a portion of the borrowings under the Credit Facility.
+After giving effect to the foregoing transactions, including the application of the net proceeds from the Combined Offering, borrowings under the Credit Facility would have been approximately \$68.9 million on a pro forma basis at September 28, 1996.
+See "Use of Proceeds."
+After giving effect to the foregoing transactions and the application of the net proceeds from the Combined Offering, the Company would have had available approximately \$931.1 million under the Credit Facility.
+The aggregate amount of long-term debt outstanding after the Split-Off, and before application of the proceeds from the Combined Offering, will be substantially similar to the long-term debt and debt due to Ingram Industries immediately prior to the Split-Off, except as adjusted for the accounts receivable securitization program to be assumed by the Company and the incurrence of an additional \$22.6 million of indebtedness in connection with the acquisition of lease agreements related to certain facilities currently utilized by the Company.
 See "Certain Transactions."